john-pachec0/Monitor/TERMS_OF_SERVICE.md

 These Terms are governed by the laws of the State of Massachusetts, United States, without regard to conflict of law principles.

 ### Informal Resolution
-Before filing a claim, please email us at john@untwist.app to try to resolve the issue informally.
+Before filing a claim, please email us at john@Monitor.app to try to resolve the issue informally.
 We'll do our best to work it out.

 ### Arbitration (US Users)
 Any disputes will be resolved through binding arbitration in accordance with the American Arbitration Association rules, rather than in court.